 Clerking and Administration

-Lizzy Stewart is the senior clerk.
+Lizzy Stewart is the Senior Clerk.
 She heads the clerking and administration of Chambers.
-Each clerk with an assistant looks after a number of barristers.
+Each team clerk with a clerk and an assistant looks after a number of barristers.
 This focus on a defined group of barristers enables each clerk to manage effectively the caseload of each barrister, closely monitoring deadlines and ensuring the high quality of all aspects of the service provided to clients.

 Where paperwork delays are anticipated or become unavoidable, the clerks will always contact our instructing solicitors in good time and, in appropriate cases and with the client's agreement, will make arrangements to switch the papers to suitable counsel able to comply with the instructing solicitor's or client's timetable.

 Clerks should be contacted to arrange conferences and consultations.
 Chambers can provide rooms for both mediations and arbitrations as well as being able to accommodate large meetings.
 Video and telephone conference facilities are available.